-Many homeowners have found that when their pans aren’t working, the water ends up damaging parts of the house, like ceilings and floors.
-It can be frustrating, which is why you should replace the pan if it ever gets loose.
+Many homeowners have found that when their pans aren’t working, the water damages parts of the house, like ceilings and floors.
+Water damage can be frustrating, so you should replace the pan if it ever gets loose.

-In our selection, we note which condensate pans have gone out of stock and which are good replacements.
+In our selection, we note which condensate pans have gone out of stock and which are suitable replacements.
 A good number have been discontinued, but we try to keep them on hand for older systems.
 Just because you have an older device doesn’t mean that you have to lose support for it.

-Carrier is our top brand for this part.
+Carrier is our top brand for this part.They focus on updating systems for the future, and allowing easier transitions for new components.
 We recommend using the 28HQ400071 Horizontal Condensate Panwhen you need a similarly arranged replacement.

 The pan is connected to a condensate drain line.
 This is a series of piping that connects to the sewage system outside the house.

 When the air conditioning is not in use, the drain line transports the water outside the house so that it doesn’t gather.
 This process is done via gravity without much pressure.
 If you were to watch the process, there’s a good chance that it would much more closely resemble a slow drip than an actual deluge of water.

 If the water is left, it can become prone to mold or bacteria.
 The contaminants are hazardous to the people inside the house.

 Transporting water makes everyone safer.
 Other than this, though, AC drain pans are essentially passive and have little in the way of moving parts.
 Assuming that they don’t corrode, they won’t often need to be replaced or changed.

 Clean the pans in many models, especially those that collect a fair amount of water all at once.